sanity/pairAdjacentViolators/README.md

 * While implemented in Kotlin, works nicely from Java and other JVM languages
 * Supports reverse-interpolation

-## Limitations

-* Very little documentation for the moment, however your IDE should be able to assist for now, and you can always read the source!

 ## Usage

 ### Adding library dependency